Amadman/team-mcr/README.md

 # team-mcr
 Team mcr's project for the "arm Intern Innovation Challenge"

+This project is a web application that visualizes schools and health facilities in Colombia.
+The user is able to input values for 'min' and 'max' range to show all schools that are within that range of a health facility.
+Clicking any marker on the map shows that point's name.

+In the top right corner of the web application the user can find a language selection.
+To enable further collaboration between those working to help Colombia and those living in Colombia the current languages of choice are 'English' and 'Spanish'.

 # running the server
 To run the server, you have two choices: